Stamping

 Frequent asked questions about Sheet Metal Stamping

-What differences are there between making it in cold and in hot?
+What are the differences between making it cold and hot?

 When hot, greater deformations can be obtained, but it has several drawbacks.
 On the one hand the precision is not as good as cold.
 And on the other hand, the fact of working with very high temperatures (higher than 900 degrees), makes the process of forming the pieces more expensive.

-This, is usually done with presses and dies.
-Thin metal sheets or plates are worked. sheet metal or stainless steel parts or other materials.
+This is usually done with presses and dies.
+Thin-thick metal sheets or sheets are worked.
+Pieces are made of sheet metal or stainless steel or other materials.

 What is it used for?